Decomposition of the task

 Let's say you want to create a task titled “Select road signs in an image”, but you aren't sure that all images contain road signs.
 Create a separate project with a task titled “Are there road signs in an image?” to filter out unnecessary images.

-A data filtering task is usually cheap and can help you save on the main task and simplify the task instructions and interface.
+A data filtering task is usually cheap and can help you save on the most important task and simplify the task instructions and interface.

 Reviewing responses in a separate project

 You can set up a separate project where other performers check responses in submitted assignments.
-For example, if you want to create a project titled “Find similar items”, enable non-automatic acceptance of tasks in this project and create a separate project with the “Are these items similar?” task to review responses, reject incorrect responses, and avoid paying for them.Attention.
-In the non-automatic acceptance option, you specify the review period after which the tasks are accepted automatically.
+For example, if you want to create a project titled “Find similar products”, enable assignment review in this project and create a separate project with the “Are these items similar?” task to review responses, reject incorrect responses, and avoid paying for them.Attention.
+In the assignments review, specify the review period after which the tasks are accepted automatically.
 You need to make sure that this timeframe allows enough time to complete the project for checking responses and then reject tasks in the main task project.

 If the responses cannot be combined automatically, you can set up a separate project where you ask performers to choose the most appropriate response.
 An example is if the responses are images of similar items and you only need one image like that.